 Are you crazy about cats and dogs?
 Do you love playing with and taking care of animals?
 If yes, you can generate a good income by becoming a pet sitter.

 This isn’t an online or remote job.
 Instead, it’s a job that won’t require you to leave your home as you will be caring for animals.
 Often, pet-owners who go on holidays or business trips struggle with finding a pet sitter.
-They are prepared to pay good money if you guarantee that their furry friend will be taken good care of.
+They are prepared to buy pet insurance and pay good money if you guarantee that their furry friend will be taken good care of.

 Pet sitters don’t need anything special, really.
 You can invest about 100 dollars in food and water bowls or request that customers bring their own.
 You may need to buy crates if you plan to care for several animals at a time.
 Toys can come in handy too.
 Other than that, your home and backyard are more than enough.